objcio/articles/swift-functions.md

 ## Calling All Functions

 One of the big differences between Swift and Objective-C is how parameters work when a Swift function is called.
-If you love the verbosity of Objective-C, like I do, keep in mind that parameter names are not included externally by default when functions are called.
+If you love the verbosity of Objective-C, like I do, keep in mind that parameter names are not included externally by default when a Swift function is called.

 ```swift
 func hello(name: String) {